 Key Ingredients

-Laksa paste: The defining ingredient that provides chili heat and spice complexity.
+Laksa paste: The main flavor base that brings chili heat and spice complexity.

-Rice vermicelli: Thin rice noodles that absorb the broth.
+Rice vermicelli: Thin noodles that soak up the broth.

 Ingredient Spotlight: Laksa Paste

-Laksa paste is the core flavor base of Sarawak laksa.
-It typically contains dried chilies, shrimp paste, spices and aromatics blended into a thick paste.
-This mixture forms the foundation of the soup’s flavor.
+Laksa paste is the core of this dish.
+It usually includes dried chilies, shrimp paste, spices and aromatics blended into a thick mixture that forms the base of the soup.

 Tips for Best Results

-Simmer the paste first: Cooking the laksa paste briefly in oil helps release its aroma.
+Cook the paste first: Frying the laksa paste briefly brings out its aroma.

-Prepare noodles separately: Blanch the noodles briefly so they remain springy.
+Prepare noodles separately: Blanch them so they don’t turn soft in the soup.

 Variations and Substitutions